jjmedinaariza/modelling_book/docs/04-carpentry.md

 ![](imgs/leftright.PNG)

 This is the question as it was asked from the survey respondents.
 Notice the difference in the response options and the categories in *politics*.
 We know that those that see themselves further to the left will have answer 1 and those that see themselves further to the right would have answer 10.
 What does 97 and 98 then refers to?
-And if you look at the questionnaire you will see that those that refuse or don't know *in the questionnaire* are coded as 11 and 12.
+If you look at the questionnaire you will see that those that refuse or don't know *in the questionnaire* are coded as 11 and 12.

 Let's look closer at the `attributes`: